-Plots of PC1 and PC2 for call types in each country generally reflected the patterns exhibited in the corresponding SPCC plots.
-When we created a PC plot for all call types identified across the range, there was little visual separation among call types.
-An ANOVA on PC1 and PC2 did indicate significant differences between call types for both PC1 (F = 294.3, df = 299.41, p = < 2.2-16) and PC2 (F = 53.292, df = 300.36, p = < 2.2-16).
+Plots of PC1 and PC2 for call types in each country generally reflected the patterns exhibited in the corresponding SPCC plots (Figure 4).
+When we created a PC plot for all call types identified across the range, there was little visual separation among call types (data not shown).
+An ANOVA on PC1 and PC2 for all call types combined did indicate significant differences between call types for both PC1 (F = 294.3, df = 299.41, p = < 0.001) and PC2 (F = 53.292, df = 300.36, p = < 0.001).
+Our Tukey post-hoc analysis on the ANOVA values from PC1 revealed that 74% of pairwise call type comparisons showed significant differences at the p < 0.001 level.
+Forty-one percent of pairwise call type comparisons from the Tukey post-hoc analysis on ANOVA values from PC2 showed significant differences at the p < 0.001 level (Supplemental Table 3).

 3.5 Spatial patterns of acoustic similarity

-The Mantel-based spatial autocorrelogram illustrated 2 distinct patterns in our data.
+The Mantel-based spatial autocorrelogram illustrated two distinct patterns in our data.
 First, within 250 km yellow-naped amazon contact calls generally exhibit high similarity (Figure 5).
-After this distance acoustic similarity decreases markedly and remains at a low level for the remaining geographic distance range.
+Second, after 250km, acoustic similarity decreases markedly and remains at a low level for the remaining geographic distance range.

-The multiple regression of distance matrices revealed a significant association between acoustic dissimilarity and dialect membership (p <= 0.0001) but no association to geographic distance (p = 0.281).
+The multiple regression of distance matrices revealed a significant association between acoustic dissimilarity and dialect membership (p <= 0.0001) but no association with geographic distance (p = 0.281).
 Call dissimilarity was higher between calls from different dialects relative to calls from the same dialect.
 The effect size of dialect membership (0.65) was three orders of magnitude higher than the absolute effect size of geographic distance (-0.003).

 The simulated data revealed that our statistical approach is capable of discerning between the two hypothesized patterns of geographic variation.
 When modeling acoustic similarity in clinal variation, the effect of geographic distance on acoustic similarity was consistently higher (effect size mean = 1.000; sd = 0.001) than that of dialect membership (effect size mean = -0.024; sd = 0.005) .
-The opposite pattern was observed when predicting acoustic similarity in data simulating dialectal variation: the effect size of dialectal membership was consistently higher (mean = 1.440; sd = 0.257) that that of geographic distance (mean = 0.020; sd = 0.178).
+The opposite pattern was observed when predicting acoustic similarity in data simulating dialectal variation: the effect size of dialect membership was consistently higher (mean = 1.440; sd = 0.257) than that of geographic distance (mean = 0.020; sd = 0.178).
 In both simulations 95% of the replicates produced significant effects for both predictors.
 Finally, for the random variation simulation, geographic distance and dialect membership both produce equally low effect sizes (mean = -0.001; sd = 0.009 and mean = 0.001; sd = 0.016; respectively).
-Effects were significant in less than 95% of these replicated models.
+Effects were significant in fewer than 95% of these replicated models.

 4 Discussion